 We hope you feel the CHSU pride in being part of our history in the making!
 We are accredited by the WASC Senior College and University Commission (WSCUC), we offer the first and only Doctor of Pharmacy and Doctor of Osteopathic Medicine programs in the Central Valley.
-You'll benefit from the inter-professional collaboration and learn about our current and future programs as the University continues to expand.
+We now offer a Master of Science in Biomedical Sciences program starting fall 2023.
+You'll benefit from the interprofessional collaboration and learn about our current and future programs as the University continues to expand.
 We are grateful for the opportunity to help you achieve your career and personal goals to help treat, heal, and serve the precious members of our community.